HIPAA Physical Security

 Evidence quality score

-Physical controls degrade over time.
-Doors get propped open, locks break, and new equipment gets added without security review.
-Scheduling an annual audit catches drift before it becomes a finding.
+Controls slip over time.
+Doors get propped open, locks break, and new gear shows up with no review.
+An annual audit catches this drift early.

 Deep-Dive Resources